pvdz/zeparser3/tests/testcases/parser/const_statement/const_a_var_inside_for-header_that_was_var_bound_in_for-statement.md

 `````
 throws: Parser error!
-  Tried to define a var which was already bound as a let/const inside a for-header, which is explicitly illegal
+  Tried to define a var `x` which was already bound as a let/const inside a for-header, which is explicitly illegal

 for (const x = 1;;) { var x = 2 }
                           ^------- error